-- Sudden swelling of your throat, face, hands or feet.

-- Difficulty breathing, tightness in your chest.

-- Skin rashes, blisters or itching.
+- Sudden swelling of your throat, face, hands or feet Difficulty breathing, tightness in your chest Skin rashes, blisters or itching Widespread rash

-- Widespread rash.

 - High body temperature.

-Severe skin rashes, signs include:

-- A severe rash with blisters or peeling of your skin and possibly blisters in your mouth, throat or eyes.
-Fever, headache, cough and aching body may happen at the same time. - Skin blistering when exposed to sunlight (porphyria cutanea tarda) seen most on arms, face and hands. - A distinctive cutaneous allergic reaction known as fixed drug eruption, that usually recurs at the same site(s) on re-exposure to the medication and may look like round or oval patches of redness and swelling of the skin, blistering (hives), itching.
+- Severe skin rashes, signs include: A severe rash, with blisters or peeling of your skin and possibly blisters in your mouth, throat or eyes.
+Fever, headache, cough and aching body may happen at the - Blistering of skin when exposed to sunlight (porphyria cutanea tarda) seen most on arms, face and hands A distinctive cutaneous allergic reaction known as fixed - A distinctive dutalieuds alleight reaction known as liked drug eruption, that usually recurs at the same site(s) on re-exposure to the medication and may look like round or oval patches of redness and swelling of the skin, blistering (hives), itching.

-Liver problems, signs include:
+- Liver problems, signs include:

-- Yellowing of your skin or the whites of your eyes (jaundice). - Feeling tired, loss of appetite, feeling or being sick and pale coloured stools (hepatitis) and problems (including hepatitis), shown in blood tests. - Liver enzyme elevations.
+Yellowing of your skin or the whites of your eyes (jaundice)

+Feeling tired, loss of appetite, feeling or being sick and pale coloured stools (hepatitis) and problems (including hepatitis), shown in blood tests

+Liver enzyme elevations.
-Heart attack, signs include:

-• Chest pain which may spread to your neck and shoulders and down your left arm.
+Heart attack, signs include: Chest pain which may spread to your neck and shoulders and down your left arm.